The monopolist's free boundary problem in the plane

 As an application of our techniques we completely describe the solution on the square domains $\Omega =(a,a+1)^2 \subset \mathbf{R}^2$ with $a \ge 0$.
 Despite significant numerical \cite{BoermaTsyvinskiZimin22+,CarlierLachand-RobertMaury01,CarlierDupuis17,CarlierDupiusRochetThanassoulis24,EkelandMoreno-Bromberg10,MerigotOudet14,Mirebeau16,Oberman13}, and analytic attempts \cite{RochetChone98,KolesnikovSandomirskiyTsyvinskiZimin22+,McCannZhang23+} the description of the solution on the square has previously remained incomplete, and has come to be regarded as analytically intractable \cite{BoermaTsyvinskiZimin22+,CarlierDupiusRochetThanassoulis24,Kolesnikov23+}.
 At least on the plane, we rebut this view by confirming for $a \ge \frac72 -\sqrt{2}$ the solution recently hypothesized by McCann and Zhang \cite{McCannZhang23+}.
 We show how their solution can also be modified to accommodate smaller values of $a$ and other convex, planar domains.
-We show that the nature of the bunching undergoes unanticipated changes --- from absent to targeted to blunt --- as $a \ge 0$ is increased.
-We rigorously prove the support $Du(\overline{\Omega})$ of the unknown distribution of products consumed has a lower boundary which is concave nondecreasing --- as the above-mentioned numerics and stingray description suggest --- and that all products selected by more than one type of consumer lie on this boundary or its reflection through the diagonal.
+We show that the nature of the bunching undergoes unanticipated changes --- from absent to targeted to blunt --- as $a \ge 0$ is increased. {Here {\em blunt} bunching refers to rays orthogonal to the diagonal line of symmetry, and {\em targeted} bunching refers to all other rays \cite{BoermaTsyvinskiZimin22+}.} We rigorously prove the support $\overline{Du({\Omega})}$ of the unknown distribution of products consumed has a lower boundary which is concave nondecreasing --- as the above-mentioned numerics and stingray description suggest --- and that all products selected by more than one type of consumer lie on this boundary or its reflection through the diagonal.